Cyberlane/cogent-restaurant-finder/README.md

 Outside of that, I feel testing on the frontend is quite a tricky subject.
 Some teams feel there is no value since the tests are slowing you down from doing any quick changes to the UI/UX.
 Whilst some other teams feel they need all the testing, especially with browser snapshots to ensure everything is as expected.

-Since it was no vital for this given project, I felt I would leave it out but write about it instead.
+Since it was not vital for this given project, I felt I would leave it out but write about it instead.

 ## Project Structure